Surplus value: Interpretations

-Equalization of rates
+Equalisation of rates

 Marx believed that the long-term historical tendency would be for differences in rates of surplus value between enterprises and economic sectors to level out, as Marx explains in two places in Capital Vol. 3:

 If capitals that set in motion unequal quantities of living labour produce unequal amounts of surplus-value, this assumes that the level of exploitation of labour, or the rate of surplus-value, is the same, at least to a certain extent, or that the distinctions that exist here are balanced out by real or imaginary (conventional) grounds of compensation.
-This assumes competition among workers, and an equalization that takes place by their constant migration between one sphere of production and another.
+This assumes competition among workers, and an equalisation that takes place by their constant migration between one sphere of production and another.
 Assume a general rate of surplus value of this kind, as a tendency, like all economic laws, as a theoretical simplification; but in any case this is in practice an actual presupposition of the capitalist mode of production, even if inhibited to a greater or lesser extent by practical frictions that produce more or less significant local differences, such as the settlement laws for agricultural labourers in England, for example.
 In theory, we assume that the laws of the capitalist mode of production develop in their pure form.
 In reality, this is only an approximation; but that approximation is all the more exact, the more the capitalist mode of production is developed and the less it is adulterated by survivals of earlier economic conditions with which it is amalgamated – Capital Vol. 3, ch.
 10, Pelican edition p.
 275.

 Hence, he assumed a uniform rate of surplus value in his models of how surplus value would be shared out under competitive conditions.

 Appropriation from production

 Both in Das Kapital and in preparatory manuscripts such as the Grundrisse and Results of the immediate process of production, Marx asserts that commerce by stages transforms a non-capitalist production process into a capitalist production process, integrating it fully into markets, so that all inputs and outputs become marketed goods or services.
 When that process is complete, according to Marx, the whole of production has become simultaneously a labor process creating use-values and a valorisation process creating new value, and more specifically a surplus-value appropriated as net income (see also capital accumulation).

 Marx contends that the whole purpose of production in this situation becomes the growth of capital; i.e. that production of output becomes conditional on capital accumulation.
 If production becomes unprofitable, capital will be withdrawn from production sooner or later.

 The implication is that the main driving force of capitalism becomes the quest to maximise the appropriation of surplus-value augmenting the stock of capital.
-The overriding motive behind efforts to economise resources and labor would thus be to obtain the maximum possible increase in income and capital assets ("business growth"), and provide a steady or growing return on investment.
+The overriding motive behind efforts to economise resources and labour would thus be to obtain the maximum possible increase in income and capital assets ("business growth"), and provide a steady or growing return on investment.